7 Best eCommerce Platforms for Businesses in 2026

 1. Shopify

-Shopify is a popular eCommerce platform that allows businesses to create an online store and sell products and eCommerce subscriptions globally.
-The platform offers its own payment gateway, Shopify Payments, allowing businesses to sell directly to customers, without having to go through a marketplace.
+Shopify is a popular eCommerce platform that lets businesses create an online store and sell products and eCommerce subscriptions globally.
+The platform offers its own payment gateway, Shopify Payments, so businesses can sell directly to customers without having to go through a marketplace.

-Features: Some of Shopify's key features include customisable templates, inventory and order management, analytics, and reporting.2 Using their proprietary payment solution Shopify Payments, sellers can accept customer payments in major cards and 6 local payment methods across 23 countries.3 For merchants requiring a wider global coverage, Shopify integrates with third-party payment gateway providers and services like Airwallex, which enables businesses with international customers to accept payments in 160+ local payment methods across 180+ countries.
+Features: Some of Shopify's key features include customisable templates, inventory and order management, analytics, and reporting.
+Using the platform’s proprietary payment solution, Shopify Payments, sellers can accept customer payments in major cards and six local payment methods across 23 countries.
+For merchants requiring a wider global coverage, Shopify integrates with third-party payment gateway providers and services like Airwallex, which lets businesses with international customers accept payments in 160+ local payment methods across 180+ countries.

 Pricing: Shopify offers four different pricing plans based on the seller's needs and budget.
-The most basic plan starts at $42 per month, while the advanced plan can go up to $431 per month.
-There's also a Shopify Plus plan for enterprise businesses with higher sales volume, starting at $2,300 USD per month.
-For businesses using Shopify Payments, card rates start from 1.75% + 30c per transaction.4
+The most basic plan starts at A$42 per month, while the advanced plan can go up to A$431 per month.
+There's also a Shopify Plus plan for enterprise businesses with higher sales volume, starting at A$3,425 per month.
+For businesses using Shopify Payments, card rates start from 1.75% + 30c per transaction.2

 Pros